dvreeze/yaidom/docs/motivation.rst

 Personally I like this element-centric approach in the core yaidom querying API a lot.
 The power-to-weight ratio is excellent.
 Of course querying for specific text nodes is somewhat more involved, but not that much more involved.
 (Trait ``ElemLike`` does not know about text nodes, but class ``Elem`` into which the trait is mixed in does know about them.)
-Using immutable element trees and eager evaluation, parent elements can not be queried for, but there are other means in yaidom to obtain element ancestors (after
+Using immutable element trees and eager evaluation, parent elements can not be queried for, but there are other means in yaidom to obtain element ancestors.
-"indexing" the tree).

 Leveraging Scala's Collections API, a trait like ``ElemLike`` as general element query API (used as mixin in multiple element classes) was really a low hanging fruit.